A repeating group can be used to display a list of items. Some examples include job applications, products, tasks, images, files, etc.

-This defines the content type of the container.
-It can either be a data type of your Bubble application or it can be a text, number etc. It is usually a data type that you've created.
+It defines the content type of the container.
+It can either be a data type of your Bubble application or a text, number, etc. It is generally a data type that you've created.

-What's important is that the value of the Data source must match the Type of content that you define.
+The most important thing is that the Data source must be of the same Type as the content you define.

 Here you'll define from where the information to display in the repeating group.
 You can pull in information from

 - A data type of your application using "Do a Search"